Pest Issues

 Here are the best natural remedies that will help you get rid of fleas in the yard.

-Beneficial Nematodes
+Beneficial nematodes

-One of the safest and most effective solutions to deal with fleas in the garden are nematodes.
+One of the safest and most effective solutions to deal with fleas in the garden is nematodes.
 They’re microscopic worms that feed on flea eggs, larvae, and pupae.
 They are a great extermination method for other insects as well, such as termites and mosquitoes.
 Beneficial nematodes are safe for humans, pets, plants, trees and grass.
 Make sure to spray them directly onto the areas fleas inhabit.

 Diatomaceous earth

 Another great natural material that can be used to control fleas outside is Diatomaceous earth.
 It’s non-toxic to humans and pets while it causes dehydration to fleas.
-Be aware that it’s recommended to use the food graded version.
+Be aware that it’s recommended to use the food-grade version.
 Simply sprinkle it over areas where your pet spends their time, or any areas you suspect have high flea activity.
 Keep in mind that diatomaceous earth is not effective when mixed with water.
 So, make sure that it won’t be raining in the next few days.
 If it rains, reapply the solution.

 Flea repelling plants